-Which documents do I need to apply for DiSCo LAZIO scholarship? (only non-EU students)
+Which documents do I need to apply for LazioDisco scholarship? (only non-EU students)

 In order to apply for the scholarship, you will have to prepare the following documents:

-All these documents should be presented to the competent Italian Authorities in your country to be signed and stamped.
+All these documents should be submitted to the competent Italian Authorities in your country to be signed and stamped.

-Bring the original with you to Rome and hand it over to DiSCo LAZIO offices until 31st March 2019.
-This document is an ESSENTIAL part of the application for benefits as it attests your family income.
+Bring the original with you to Rome and take it to LazioDisco Office by February 28th, 2020.
+This document is an essential part of the application for benefits as it attests your family income.
 Hence, it is important that you prepare this document before you arrive in Rome.